vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 **Rank**: A participant's reward is scaled based on where their score lands on a rank table, which is also set in the transfer.
 The rank table determines a rank group, for example 1-8, and what ratio of the reward amount that group would receive.

 **Lottery**: Each eligible participant is randomly assigned a position in the rank table.
-If the lottery distribution is used for a trading reward (i.e., s not the eligible entities reward), the probability of a participant being selected is based on their score towards that trading reward.
+If the lottery distribution is used for a trading reward (i.e., not the eligible entities reward), the probability of a participant being selected is based on their score towards that trading reward.

 If you have *multipliers* from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.